aigle-levant/notes/_posts/js/2024-08-31-js-functions.md

 tags: [high-level language, javascript, functions]
 ---

-Wait what?!
+*Wait what?!*

 Yes.
-The title is right.
-Functions are, indeed, object.
+The title is right. **Functions are, indeed, objects**.

 Long short short, functions belong to a category of data types called reference-type.
 This category includes :

 * Objects
 * Arrays